-Expect the unexpected as a rental property owner.
-Some items or issues will come up throughout the lease term that you didn’t take into account.
-Being prepared for unexpected maintenance events will ensure you don’t lose your mind or shirt throughout your real estate investing career.
+Expect the unexpected as an Orlando rental property owner.
+Some items or issues will come up throughout the lease term that you didn’t consider.
+Preparing for unexpected maintenance events will ensure you don’t lose your mind or shirt throughout your real estate investing career.
 Be prepared and set up a maintenance reserve account for your rental property.

 How Much Do I Need To Set Aside For Maintenance With My Rental Property?

-There are several different strategies and recommendations on how much you should set aside for maintenance repairs or CapEx Reserve.
-However, the account will depend on many variables such as property age, condition, personal financial security & stability, and your risk tolerance.
+There are several strategies and recommendations on how much you should set aside for maintenance repairs or CapEx Reserve.
+However, the account will depend on many variables such as property age, condition, personal financial security & stability, and risk tolerance.
 For example, some will say you need to set aside between 1 percent and 3 percent of the property value set aside each year for repairs.
 So if you own a $200,000 Single-Family Rental Property, you should set aside $2,000 for your maintenance reserve buffer.
-Whether that amount gets used or not, its good to have that money liquid and accessible if need be.
+Whether that amount gets used or not, it’s good to have that money liquid and accessible if necessary.

 We like to set the expectation with rental property owners to estimate 1.5x the rental amount to be used throughout the 12-month lease term on maintenance repairs.
 For example, if you have a rental property leasing for $1,500/mth, expect $2,250 to be used on the property upkeep.
 Now, again this depends on many variables.
 If you have a new construction single-family rental, you likely won’t have that much repair expenses.
 But if you have a 15-year old A/C unit in your rental property and it goes out, you’ll be well over that $2,250 reserve amount you set aside.
 But at least you’ll be prepared, and it won’t hurt your pocketbook too much if you do have that $2,250 in reserves.

-Why My Property Manager Requires A Maintenance Reserve For My Rental Property?
+Why does My Orlando Property Manager Require a Maintenance Reserve for My Rental Property?

 What Is A Standard Maintenance Amount Held By A Property Manager?

-Every professional property management provider will have a maintenance reserve account for your rental property—an account with a set amount they can use without the owner for authorization.
-We’ve seen management agreements requiring anywhere between $250 – $500 held in reserve.
-That amount would be replenished back up to the required amount from the tenant’s following rental payment if any repairs were made during that month.
-Any repair or improvement exceeding that reserve amount for each improvement and repair (except emergency repairs), you as the landlord will have to give authorization.
+Every professional Orlando property management provider will have a maintenance reserve account for your rental property—an account with a set amount they can use without the owner for authorization.
+We’ve seen property management agreements requiring anywhere between $250 – $500 held in reserve.
+That amount would be replenished back to the required amount from the tenant’s following rental payment if any repairs were made during that month.
+For any repair or improvement exceeding that reserve amount for each improvement and repair (except emergency repairs), you, as the landlord, will have to give authorization.
 The lower the maintenance reserve account is, the more your involvement will be.
 Trust your manager; it’s their job to manage repairs and control expenses.